Christ's College, which is part of Cambridge University,

 conducting scientific experiments with the newly discovered chemical

-attractive local lady.
-Round's colleague became rather inebriated by the
+an attractive local lady.
+Round's colleague became rather inebriated

-chloroform fumes, and as they were walking home through the college grounds,
+by the chloroform fumes, and as they were walking home through the college

-he drunkenly fell into the swimming pool.
-Round seized an opportunity to get
+grounds, he drunkenly fell into the swimming pool.
+Round seized an

-revenge on his fellow suitor, and grabbed a branch to prevent him from
+opportunity to get revenge on his fellow suitor, and grabbed a branch to

 This

-and his ghost walks sorrowfully through the grounds of Christ's College to
+remorseful, and his ghost walks sorrowfully through the grounds of Christ's